AG-Boerries/MIRACUM-Pipe/README.md

 You can also simply apply the [setup.sh]() file for this repo.
 Just download it into the root of your clone of this project.

 ## Running MIRACUM-Pipe

 Once you installed the system and setup the required tools and databases, you can simply run the pipeline by setting up patients and run `./miracum-pipe.sh`.
 For more documentation about this, see the documentation of [MIRACUM-Pipe-docker]().

 ### Adding new databases respectively update current databases

-For the databases contained in ANNOVAR updating or installing new databases is very simple following the descriptions on the homepage of ANNOVAR.
-If the additional database is installed it has to be added in the yaml configuration file.
-Adding a database currently not supported by ANNOVAR is also possible but one has to add a few lines and the actual database to the corresponding part in the **filtering.R** script.
-See the documentation of the R scripts.
+For the databases contained in annovar updating or installing new databases is possible following the descriptions on the homepage of [annovar](http://annovar.openbioinformatics.org/en/latest/user-guide/).
+If you install additional databases they have to be added in the yaml configuration file, e.g. `conf/custom.yaml`.
+Be aware that the additionally added databases are not considered in the PDF Report.

 ### Information about the included R-scripts

 All neccessary informations about the included R-scripts can be found with the *?functionName* function in R.
-The predefined report in Report.rnw contains in line 45 the author name which should be adjusted to the person generating the report.

 ## Example

-For testing MIRACUM-Pipe the public available dataset from Texas (http://txcrb.org/data.html and https://www.nature.com/articles/sdata201610) can be used.
-We provide the PDF reports for the samples TCRBOA6 and TCRBOA7.
-Both samples were run with the default parameters.
+For testing MIRACUM-Pipe an example dataset is provided and downloaded via the **setup.sh** script.
+It contains the necessary capture region files (`V5UTR.bed`, `V5UTR_Targets.txt`) and the sequence files (`germline_R{1/2}.fastq.gz`, `tumor_R{1/2}.fastq.gz`).
+For the sake of runtime the fastq files were adjusted to contain only chromosome 12.

 ## Authors